GHXX/FiveDChessDataInterface/README.md

 ## Important notes
-Currently only reading data is supported.
+While reading data is always possible without errors, writing data may cause stability issues.

-While the library could be adapted to writing to the game's memory, it greatly increases the risk of crashing or desyncing; especially in online games, thus at this point no data is written to the game's memory.
-Future versions of the library may include such features.
+The modification of multiplayer game data is possible, if **both** players make the same changes at roughly the same time, otherwise a desync is likely.

 As a side note, cheating will never be possible, because of how the game is structured:
 All moves are checked clientside and invalid moves are simply discarded, meaning if you moved a rook diagonally, it would not move at all on the other player's screen.